Yūgo Takeuchi

 Yūgo Takeuchi (竹内 雄悟, Takeuchi Yūgo) is a Japanese professional shogi player ranked 5-dan.

-Early life
+Early life and apprenticeship

 Takeuchi was born in Hiroshima, Japan on December 17, 1987.
 He learned how to play shogi from his grandfather, and was accepted in to the Japanese Shogi Association's apprentice school at the rank of 3-kyū as student of shogi professional Nobuo Mori in 2004.

 Takeuchi was promoted to the rank of 3-dan in 2008, and obtained full professional status and the rank of 4-dan in April 2013 after finishing second in the 52nd 3-dan League (October 2012 – March 2013) with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 The promotion history for Takeuchi is as follows: